k8s-platform-hub/hello-react/README.md

 This particular example shows a Username/password based authentication.
 Hasura also provides other authentication providers like Email/password, mobile/otp, google, facebook etc. You can learn more about authentication and the various providers [here](https://docs.hasura.io/0.15/manual/auth/index.html).

->You can also implement your own UI for authentication and just consume the authentication endpoints given by Hasura.

 ### API console

 The API Console is a web UI to help you manage and explore the various backend components provided by Hasura.